Commission or No Commission Baccarat – Which Is Better?

 9

-If either the Banker or Player has natural totals of 9 or 8, both hands must stand, a rule that overrides all other rules.
+If either the Banker or the Player has a natural total of 9 or 8, both hands must stand.
+This rule overrides all others.

 10

-The dealer draws more cards to the Player hand when it has a starting total of 5 or less.
+The dealer draws an additional card for the Player hand when it has a starting total of 5 or less.

 11

-When the Player hand stands, the dealer hits the Banker hand when it totals 5 or under.
-The chart below contains the drawing rules for the Banker when the Player hand must hit, i.e. it draws a third card.
+If the Player hand stands, the dealer hits the Banker hand when it totals 5 or less.
+The chart below shows the drawing rules for the Banker when the Player hand must hit, that is, when it draws a third card.

 12

-Some commission-free baccarat variations take action on side bets such as Player Pair (11 to 1), Banker Pair (11 to 1), Perfect Pair (25 to 1), Either Pair (5 to 1), Big (3 to 2), and Small (2 to 1).
-We recommend against placing these side bets due to their higher house edges.
+Some commission-free baccarat variants offer side bets, including Player Pair (11 to 1), Banker Pair (11 to 1), Perfect Pair (25 to 1), Either Pair (5 to 1), Big (3 to 2), and Small (2 to 1).
+We recommend avoiding these side bets because they carry higher house edges.

 Drawing Rules in Commission-Free Baccarat Based on the Player’s Third Card